island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 ## Description

-This application template allows submitting an income plan following an application.
+This application template allows for submitting an income plan following an application.

 ![](./assets/income-plan-flow-chart.png)